 On the second day we drove to the beach above Olinda where Ark Angels, Veronica’s motor boat is kept in a marina.
 The boat was being used for commercial tours of the bay and river above Olinda.
 During the last tour the boat got stuck on a sand bank, so we were on a mission to check the channel at the same time of day that the next tour would be given.

 After checking the channel and going for a swim, we anchored by a small island for drinks and a bite to eat.
 Our waiter has a classic north Brazilian face.

-Flowers growing at the marina.
+Flowers growing near the marina.